* As an Amazon affiliate, this site earns from qualifying purchases.

 Reflection Questions for the 11th Sunday in Ordinary Time Year B

-• How can you practice humility in your daily life and let God use you for His purposes?
+• How can you practice humility in your daily life?

-• What small actions can you take this week to show your faith and trust in God’s plan?
+• What small actions can you take to serve others?

 Quotes and Social Media Graphics for the 11th Sunday in Ordinary Time Year B